sonda-red/blog/content/posts/05-intel-homelab-3.md

           gpu.intel.com/i915: 1
 ```

 Everything works fine.
 You see the GPU from within the pod and your inference app works.
-However if we change the `limits` to `gpu.intel.com/i915: 2` things break.
+However, if we change the `limits` to `gpu.intel.com/i915: 2`, things break.

 Why?